connorheyz/online-notes/md-articles/ap-comp-gov/3-13-Notes.md

 There is a higher percentage of women in college.
 However, they are "equal but different" which gives men more power in some areas.

 ### Population Skyrockets
 In 1989, the population grew to 3.2 million.
-In th
+In the 90s, the population goes to half of that.
+The Iran-Iraq War and family planning caused a lot
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQzMTYyNzY2LC0xNDcxOTg1MDMsMTk2OD
+eyJoaXN0b3J5IjpbNzgyMzg2Mjk3LC0xNDcxOTg1MDMsMTk2OD
 U1MjExMCwtMTE1NTU1ODczNSwxNTI3NjE4MDQ0LC00NjM1OTEx
 NzUsLTc3MDU3MTc0NF19
 -->